 Solder looks a bit like an unwrapped paperclip, though it's much softer, and it generally comes in tubes and reels.
 It's an alloy of different metals that has a relatively low melting point.
 The solder I use, which is typical, is made of 99.25 percent tin and 0.75 percent copper, though other metals such as zinc, silver, and bismuth are also used.
 (Lead was once widely used in solders with tin, but has now been largely phased out for health reasons).
 Solders sometimes also contain fluxes to prevent the formation of oxides.

-Photo: Solder looks and feels like a length of paperclip that's been unwrapped and then coiled up in a plastic dispenser tube like this one.
+Photo: Left: Solder looks and feels like a length of paperclip that's been unwrapped and then coiled up in a plastic dispenser tube like this one.
 You pull out a short length as you need it.
 This is lead-free solder made mostly from tin and copper.